GoogleCloudDataproc/dataprocmagic/README.md

 to authenticate with a user account.
 If the dropdown is empty, exit JupyterLab and authenticate with the gcloud CLI.

-To authenticate with a user account, run
+To authenticate with a user account:
 ```bash
 gcloud auth login
 ```

-To authenticate with application default credentials, run
+To authenticate with application default credentials:
 ```bash
 gcloud auth application-default login
 ```